 I made this Gecko Lizard cake for my friend’s son Tristan.
 She had looked everywhere to try and get a cake with a gecko lizard on it, but to no avail.
 As a last attempt, she asked me if I could make one for her.
 I searched the internet to see if there were any birthday cake photos I could use as a guideline and I was unable to find any so I printed off pictures of geckos and used those as my guide.

-I used my horseshoe shaped pan for the body of the gecko and my daughter suggested using a cupcake heart for the head which turned out to be the perfect shape.
-I ended up only using 1/2 of the horseshoe, cutting that in half and putting it back together in the shape of a 1/2 "U".
+My horseshoe shaped pan I used for the body of the gecko and my daughter suggested using a cupcake heart for the head which turned out to be the perfect shape.
+I ended up only using 1/2 of the horseshoe, cutting that in half and putting it back together in the shape of a 1/2 “U”.

 I did have to carve down the tail to make it gradually become smaller.
 Part of the tail is made out of cake and the smaller section is made from rolled fondant.

 The legs and feet I shaped from rolled fondant also.